 Ginkgo, maidenhair tree, yin hing 银杏 yin xing [Chinese], イチョウ ichou [Japanese], 은행나무 [Korean].
 Variant spellings include ginko and gingo.

 This is one of the most relict species on earth, alone in its subclass (Ginkgoidae Engler 1897), order (Gingkgoales Gorozh.
-1904), family (Ginkgoaceae Engler 1897), and genus (Ginkgo Linnaeus 1771), and apparently extinct in the wild.
+1904), family (Ginkgoaceae Engler 1897), and genus (Ginkgo Linnaeus 1771).
+Its origins are as old as those of any gymnosperm (the conifers, cycads, ginkgophyta, and perhaps the gnetophytes having radiated from the Cordaitales in the Permian), and the genus Ginkgo itself is the oldest of any seed plant, dating to the early Jurassic, approximately 200 million years ago (Tralau 1968).

 Syn.: Salisburia adiantifolia.